salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

 tar -xf data/omicron-BA1.fasta.tar.bz2  -C data

 ```
-> Now the file "omicron-BA1.fasta" is ready to be read.
+> Now the file "omicron-BA1.fasta" should be in the folder "data" ready to be read.
+If this instruction fails, you may need to install the bzip2 program first.
+To do this, upgrade your system (see point 3 in the Software installation section), and then type in the app terminal `sudo apt install bzip2`

 ___